RatBodyFormer: Rat Body Surface from Keypoints: Introduction

-The largest missed opportunity lies in the body surface, the fur-coated elastic body that shows subtle twitches, twists, curl-up, stretching, and even hair standing which all eloquently speak to the rich inner conditions of the rat and colorizes their behavior with context.
-Missing the body surface is inevitable with a keypoint-based method, even with large-scale pre-training, as the rat body lacks any texture whatsoever for such keypoint detectors to latch on to.
-It is just a uniform white or dark-brown surface.
+The largest missed opportunity lies in the body surface, the fur-coated elastic body that shows subtle twitches, twists, curl-up, stretching, and even hair standing which all eloquently speak to the rich inner conditions of the rat and colorize their behavior with context.
+Accurate reconstruction of the body surface is difficult with a keypoint-based method, even with large-scale pre-training, as the rat body lacks any visual features whatsoever for such keypoint detectors to latch on to.
 It is also highly non-rigid and deformable, much more so than the human body.
-At the same time, even though the rats are the same at the DNA level, their body surfaces can be slightly different in size and shape across different ages in months.
+As such simple interpolation of detectable keypoints cannot work.